 There will be buildable land to develop in North Las Vegas for years to come.
 Only 50% of the city’s acreage has been built on.
 Because land prices are able to stay relatively reasonable, this has allowed builders to keep prices down.

 Finding a home in North Las Vegas that’s right for you is not easy on your own.
-There are over 250 new home subdivisions in the valley with over 1000 floor plans.
-Let us share our knowledge to make your decisions easier.
+There are over 200 new home subdivisions in the valley with over 1000 floor plans.
+Let us share our knowledge with you to make your decisions easier.

 See our builder page list on the sidebar.
 Pages include insider information and builder history, as well as home searches for each builder.
 Make sure you check out our New Construction Info Blog if you’re considering a brand new home.

 Zip Codes In North Las Vegas, NV – Search North Las Vegas Homes by Zip Code